 DESIRED EXPERIENCE AND QUALIFICATIONS

-- Considerable knowledge of and/or experience in at least one of the following policy areas:
+- Knowledge and/or experience in any of the following subject areas:

 - Innovation and technology